duxsco/gentoo-installation/README.md

 # Gentoo Linux installation

+> ⚠ The installation guide builds heavily on `Secure Boot`.
+Make sure that the system is in `Setup Mode` in order to be able to add your custom keys. ⚠

 In the following, I am using the [Arch Linux Live CD](https://archlinux.org/download/), **not** the official Gentoo Linux installation CD.
 If not otherwise stated, commands are executed on the remote machine where Gentoo Linux needs to be installed, in the beginning via TTY, later on over SSH.
 Most of the time, you can copy&paste the whole code block, but understand the commands first and make adjustments (e.g. IP address, disk names) if required.

 The installation steps make use of LUKS encryption wherever possible.
 Only the EFI System Partitions are not encrypted, but the EFI binary among others is GnuPG signed.